-two men standing outside
+two men standing in a building

 Court of Appeals Guts Impact Rule in Georgia